 The Wellbeing Course for Agriculture Producers aims to provide free education and guidance on simple but effective techniques for managing farm related stress and depression and/or anxiety.
 The Course helps Saskatchewan farmers and ranchers with thoughts, behaviours, and physical symptoms of depression and anxiety.

-Both courses include techniques for managing anxiety and depression.
 The Wellbeing Course for Agriculture Producers includes an additional resource that addresses the impacts of farm related stress on mental health.
 It also provides agriculture specific examples of how to incorporate the coping strategies into daily farm / ranch life.
 The Agricultural Mental Health Resource was developed with the help of an active farmer.

 Why was this Course developed?